Anastasia-Labs/aiken-design-patterns/README.md

 The provided example validates that the two are identical, and each carries a single state token apart from Ada.

+##### One-to-Many

+Here the validator looks for a set of output for the given input, through a redeemer of type `(Int, List<Int>)` (output indices are required to be in ascending order to disallow duplicates).
+To make the abstraction as efficient as possible, the provided higher-order function takes 3 validation functions:
+1. A function that validates the spending `Input` (single invocation).
+2. A function that validates the input UTxO against a corresponding output UTxO.
+Note that this is executed for each associated output.
+3. A function that validates the collective outputs.
+This also runs only once.
+   An example use-case could be checking for the number of outputs.

 #### Multi UTxO Indexer